zeroandoneme/content-localization-modified/README.md

 ```

 Once you have built the demo app with the above commands, then it's time to deploy it.
-You have two options, depending on whether you want to deploy over an existing MIE stack or a new one:

-#### *Option 1:* Install Content Localization on AWS over an existing MIE stack
+#### Install Content Localization on AWS over an existing MIE stack

 Use these commands to deploy the demo app over an existing MIE stack: